Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Medical Adversarial Attacks

-Numerous researchers spare no effort to design custom adversarial attack methods \cite{tian2021bias_A14, yao2021hierarchical_A15, QiGS0Z21_A17, kulkarni2021kryptonite_A28} to better adapt to medical imaging tasks.
-By theoretically investigating the vulnerability of medical image representations, Yao \cite{yao2021hierarchical_A15} designed a novel Hierarchical Feature Constraint (HFC) as auxiliary guidance to hide the adversarial representations in the clean feature domain, which can further be a plug-and-play module for existing attack methods to reduce the risk of being detected.
-Technically, HFC encourages adversarial features to close to the high-density regions of the distribution of normal features via maximizing the log-likelihood of adversarial features.
+Numerous researchers spare no effort to design custom adversarial attack methods \cite{tian2021bias_A14, yao2021hierarchical_A15, QiGS0Z21_A17, kulkarni2021kryptonite_A28, yao2023adversarial_A2023_1, lee2024adversarial_A2024_1} to better adapt to medical imaging tasks.
+By theoretically investigating the vulnerability of medical image representations, Yao \cite{yao2021hierarchical_A15} designed a novel hierarchical feature constraint as auxiliary guidance to hide the adversarial representations in the clean feature domain, which can further be a plug-and-play module for existing attack methods to reduce the risk of being detected.
 Considering various modalities of medical images, Qi \textit{et al.} \cite{QiGS0Z21_A17} proposed a new medical adversary generation method by optimizing a well-defined objective function that is composed of a deviation loss term and a stabilization loss term.
 Specifically, the deviation aims at enlarging the prediction gap between adversarial outputs and their corresponding ground truth.
-The stabilization term can be regarded as a regularization to constrain adversarial perturbations to low variance, which also avoids the local optima during the optimization process induced by instance-wise image noise.
+The stabilization term can be regarded as a regularization to constrain adversarial perturbations to low variance, which avoids the local optima induced by instance-wise noise during optimization.